tevirasa/Multi-Clipper/README.md

 2. Enter a list of channel names, one per line
 3. (Optional) Enter a Discord Webhook URL to automatically post to Discord
 4. Clip!
+5. (Optional) Append "/clip" to a clip's URL to permanently publish it